C2SM/c2sm.github.io/docs/models/icon.md

 ### Temporary Tödi

-!!! warning "This are only temporary guidelines for the acceptance phase of Alps"
+!!! warning "This are only temporary guidelines during the acceptance phase of Alps"

     - Santis will be the official W&C vcluster but Tödi has to be deployed on the entire Alps system for the acceptance phase.
 These guidelines are for the ones who have access to Tödi.
     - The resulting executable is not tested.